CoffeeIsLife87/OpenRGB-python-FX/README.md

 * Breathing

-* Ambient (credit to usrErr0r on discord for this one)
+* Ambient (credit to usrErr0r on discord for this one, Not working on linux due to ImageGrab not having an import)

 * Rain (**Massive** thanks and credit to Bahorn on discord for this one)